-1A contract element (also called assertion) such as a precondition, postcondition, class invariant or loop invariant consists of a number of clauses, combined using logical conjunction; the term assertion clause denotes such a clause.
+1A contract element (also called assertion) such as a precondition, postcondition, class invariant or loop invariant consists of a number of assertion clauses, combined using logical conjunction.

-there is a risk of documenting behavior of the software as it is, bugs included, rather than intent, which can only come from an explicit specification.
+To address the difficulty of getting contract-equipped programs in languages not supporting DbC, researchers have investigated ways of automatically generating assertions.
+A notable outcome of this research is the notion of contract detector, as illustrated in particular by the Daikon tool [10], which produces likely assertions by observing properties that hold during executions of the system.
+The approach faces some objections of principle: the results depend on the particular input values exercised during execution and there is a risk of documenting behavior of the software as it is, bugs included, rather than intent, which can only come from an explicit specification.
 In practice, however, Daikon has proved effective at inferring interesting contracts [10, 19, 20].